 In the next few days, we will release the new 'built-in groups" capability to our UiPath Automation Cloud for community.
 The same release will come to our enterprise cloud customers about a week later, per our normal rollout staging.
 This post walks you through some key changes, with a focus on how common operations change, and some new options the release brings you, as we don’t want these changes to unduly interrupt your operations.

-We highly recommend that you read much more detail about these features in our docs, especially here and here.
+We highly recommend that you read much more detail about these features in our docs here.
 This post is a “quick start” guide for existing administrators on updates to some common tasks, but there’s much more there.
 We hope you find this (and the product documentation) helpful!
 We’ll run through:

 - Where did my services, user and license tabs go in the new user experience?